adityajs12321/Password-Generator/README.md

 NOT FOR PEOPLE UNDER THE AGE OF 18

-Credits - @Neelgodly for testing and reporting and fixing ever issue
+Credits - @Neelgodly for testing and reporting and fixing every issue
 @Pranavkool for trying to sabotage the entire operation